ashish-ratn/Awesome-Algorithms-Data-Structures/README.md

 DFS may also be used to collect a sample of graph nodes.
 However, incomplete DFS, similarly to incomplete BFS, is biased towards nodes of high degree.

+<B>A minimum spanning tree (MST)</B> or minimum weight spanning tree is a subset of the edges of a connected, edge-weighted (un)directed graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.
+That is, it is a spanning tree whose sum of edge weights is as small as possible.
+More generally, any edge-weighted undirected graph (not necessarily connected) has a minimum spanning forest, which is a union of the minimum spanning trees for its connected components.

+There are quite a few use cases for minimum spanning trees.
+One example would be a telecommunications company trying to lay cable in a new neighborhood.
+If it is constrained to bury the cable only along certain paths (e.g. roads), then there would be a graph containing the points (e.g. houses) connected by those paths.
+Some of the paths might be more expensive, because they are longer, or require the cable to be buried deeper; these paths would be represented by edges with larger weights.
+Currency is an acceptable unit for edge weight – there is no requirement for edge lengths to obey normal rules of geometry such as the triangle inequality.
+A spanning tree for that graph would be a subset of those paths that has no cycles but still connects every house; there might be several spanning trees possible.
+A minimum spanning tree would be one with the lowest total cost, representing the least expensive path for laying the cable.

 Reference : https://en.wikipedia.org/wiki/Breadth-first_search
              https://en.wikipedia.org/wiki/Depth-first_search